riscv-europe/summit-website-development/summit/2025/side-events.md

 {% include jumboboxend.html %}

 {% include jumboboxstart.html
-	title = "Your own workshop or project meeting at the Paris premises of INRIA" lead = "To organize your own event on May 16th in Paris, get in touch with INRIA."
+	title = "Your own workshop or project meeting at INRIA" lead = "To organize your own event on May 16th in Paris, get in touch with INRIA."
 %}